-This tutorial describes how to adapt ROS 1 parameters files for ROS 2.
+This guide describes how to adapt ROS 1 parameters files for ROS 2.

 YAML is used to write parameters files in both ROS 1 and ROS 2.
 The main difference in ROS 2 is that node names must be used to address parameters.
 In addition to the fully qualified node name, we use the key “ros__parameters” to signal the start of parameters for the node.